sadwhale09/csv-app/README.md

 ## About:
 Ask Me and Rate is a learning app for Android which is currently in open beta tests phase available at https://play.google.com/store/apps/details?id=com.aplicamo.android.askme

-This is a mobile app to facilitate own test sets creation.
+This repo has a web app to facilitate own test sets creation.

 ## Usage:
 - Write a pair of question-answer in first textarea boxes